 Then, collectively, you will have a good, foundational, real-world view from more conventional academics.
 The idea is to get off the Hegelian dialectic merry-go-round/switch and bait and embark on a third path.
 And, of course, there’s always Winter Watch to guide you much further down the rabbit holes.

 Christopher Lasch was an historian and penetrating social critic.
 He was first to promote the idea that the values and attitudes of the elites and the working classes dramatically diverged.
 The elites have become a natural “fifth column” within the state, and they’re generally hostile to the nation-state’s well being and especially to the well being of the lower-strata of the population.
 The result is a loss of civic virtue.

 Note: Lasch, like many others, uses the term “elite,” which we feel is a poor word choice.
 We favor kleptocracy, kakistocracy and Crime Syndicate instead.
 Nevertheless, Lasch is one of those rare souls who does not care about ideology.
 He tries, quite valiantly, to see the world as it is.

 Civic virtue involves making judgments and demands on one another.
 Lasch opposes relativism.

-If Lasch were observing today, he would see civic virtue completely swamped by mass migrations and foreign workers, who have little concept of American civics.
+If Lasch were observing today, he would see civic virtue completely swamped by mass migrations and foreign workers, who have little concept of American or European civics.
 Lasch would argue that this development makes democracy impossible in the United States.

 In his groundbreaking book “The Revolt of the Elites and the Betrayal of Democracy” (1996), Lasch pointed out: “The new elites, the professional classes in particular, regard the masses with mingled scorn and apprehension.”